Doctors Are Warning Women About This Dangerous TikTok Trend

 Advertisement

-"This is NOT medical advice but it only took two minutes," Gallagher captioned the clip, in which her 24,000 followers see her top half as she removes the IUD in a pair of surgical gloves.
+"This is NOT medical advice but it only took 2 minutes," Gallagher captioned the clip, in which her 24k followers see her top half as she removes the IUD in a pair of surgical gloves.
 "Come along for a little DIY IUD removal," reads the narration text at the start, before she adds she's "Diving right in..."

 The video has clocked up two million views on TikTok, and attracted mixed responses in the comments section.